stefandmn/PiCam/README.md

 6. (Optional) If you want to start the second USB camera you have to execute the following command: `pycam.py "start service on #2 or enable property CameraStreaming on #2"`
 7. (Optional) If you want to run motion detection for the first camera you need to open another shell console and to execute the following command: `pycam.py "enable property MotionDetectionRecording on #1"`. **Attention!** it will store image samples in `/tmp` folder. _Please notice that **MotionDetectionRecording** activates also **CameraMotionDetection** property._
 8. (Optional) If you want to change the default location where the motion detection samples are store execute the following command: `pycam.py "set property MotionRecordingLocation=/mnt/data on #1"`.
+9. (Optional) If you want to see the PiCam server configuration and all activates service just run `pycam.py server status`.
+This client command will interrogate the server from localhost, if you want to interrogate a remote server just use the command line option described before (`-c` to aggreate the command into one single text and `-h` to specifiy the server hostname)